Categorifying reduced rings: The examples

 \begin{thm} For any reduced commutative ring $R$ such that every minimal prime ideal of $R$ is characteristic $0$, there is a rigid symmetric monoidal $\ZZ$-linear category $C$ such that $K_0(C) \cong R$, and the dual functor is the identity on $K_0$. \end{thm} \begin{proof} We claim that the set of commutative rings $R$ satisfying the theorem is closed under products, ultraproducts, and subrings.
 The claim for products and ultraproducts follows since $K_0$ commutes with products and ultraproducts.
 For subrings, if $K_0(C) \cong R$, $R' \subset R$ is a subring, and the dual is the identity on $K_0(C)$, then the full subcategory of $C$ consisting of objects whose $K_0$ class is in $R'$ is a category showing that the result is true for $R'$.

+Any reduced ring embeds into the product of its localizations at all of its minimal primes.
+Indeed this is because the kernel of a ring mapping into all of its residue fields is exactly its nilradical, and the kernel of any residue field contains the kernel of some minimal prime ideal.
+In the case of a minimal prime, the localization at the prime is exactly the residue field associated to that prime.

-Any reduced ring embeds into the product of its localizations at all of its minimal primes, which by assumption is a field of characteristic zero, so we have thus reduced the theorem to the case $R$ is a characteristic zero field.
-An arbitrary field of characteristic zero embeds into an ultrapower of $\overline{\QQ}$, so it suffices to produce a rigid symmetric monoidal $\ZZ$-linear category with the dual acting by the identity such that $K_0$ contains $\overline{\QQ}$.
+By assumption, each of these localizations is a field of characteristic zero, so we have thus reduced the theorem to the case $R$ is a characteristic zero field.
+An arbitrary field of characteristic zero embeds into an algebraically closed field, and ultrapowers of $\overline{\QQ}$ give examples of algebraically closed fields of arbitrarily large transcendence degree, so it suffices to produce a rigid symmetric monoidal $\ZZ$-linear category with the dual acting by the identity such that $K_0$ contains $\overline{\QQ}$.
 Now we apply \Cref{thm:k0char0}, and conclude by observing that the dual functor induces the identity on $K_0(\StMod^{\omega}_{C_p})$.

 \end{proof}

 We next explain an improvement of \Cref{cor:subring} in the setting of ribbon braided monoidal categories.
 The key example of a ribbon braided monoidal category that we use is constructed in the following proposition: